No Country for Ancianos

 An earthquake leveled Managua in 1972.
 Somoza pocketed the relief money, which lead to his eventual ouster by the Sandinistas, followed by the CIA and the Contras making themselves obvious for a decade.
 By the time the war was over in 1990, Nicaragua had razed itself.
 The locals — as locals will — rebuilt Managua with no concession to central planning which gives it the aesthetic of a parking garage.
 There are few street names and no addresses: directions are given from about 30 or 40 well-known landmarks.

-Dr. Fenton arrived full-time in Managua in 2006, when Daniel Ortega came to power after “ruling from below” for 15 years.
+In 2007, Daniel Ortega returned to power after “ruling from below” for 15 years (read: controlling the unions).
 Now el Commandante is a capitalist, and to hear him tell it, a Christian.
-Despite the razor thin tax base, most admit that Ortega has dumped a lot of money into rebuilding the city which is helping.
+Despite the razor thin tax base, most admit that Ortega has dumped a lot of money into rebuilding the city, which is helping.
 When I asked where the money was coming from, I repeatedly got the same priceless Latin shrug that says nothing and everything at once.

 Still, there is a middle class, and it is growing.
 We had coffee Giselle Ramirez, a pretty young fundraiser for the local Corazón Abierto foundation at a hip, finca chic chain coffee shop called Las Flores.
 “This is my charity.
 For Nicaraguans who can give, our country is our charity.
 But there aren’t enough of us.”
 For her, Nicaragua is a labor of love.
 She too gives directions from landmarks that only exist in a sort of collective memory — like the Pepsi bottling plant gone a good ten years before she was born.

-Dr. Fenton lives in the type of gated community that you might find in Florida and thought Dad and I were crazy for staying in a hotel with more local color than hot water.
-She had a point.
-Neither Mrs. Murff would have ever stayed there.
+Our hotel looked like a DIY job in mid-swing.
 Regardless, it was a hit with the locals.
-Outside my door a bunch of middle aged women and their daughters showed up dressed to the nines and dancing to mariachi music.
+Outside my door a bunch of middle-aged women and their daughters showed up dressed to the nines and dancing to mariachi music.
 If nothing else, it drowned out the jackhammer slamming away in the next wing.
 Dad brought earplugs, his secret to napping with 15 grandchildren in the house.

 WITH NO TAHRIR SQUARE, OR A DOWNTOWN, it was easy to ignore the protests.
 Then the student supporters turned the demonstration into a free concert and drew hundreds more.
 At about 4 am, Saturday morning, as the youths were breaking down equipment and the ancianos were trying to get some sleep, the city garbage trucks arrived.
 Some 200 grown men wearing ski masks and Sandinista youth tee-shirts reading “Peace, Love, and National Unity” began to savagely beat the students and elderly with hammers, chains and clubs.
 They were really after the students, taking cellphones and wallets as the kids fled off into the pre-dawn darkness.
 Officially the government claimed the attack didn’t happen, and it wasn’t Sandinistas anyway.
 I suppose they hoped the ancianos would be terrified into silence, but you know how your grandparents are when they get into “Indignant Lecture” mode.